lofirepo/lofire/design/lofire.md

-Community members use local-first software [@local-first] to collaborate around a partition-tolerant, permissioned, tamper-proof data repository that contains Directed Acyclic Graphs (DAG) of causally related transactions with operations on Conflict-free Replicated Data Types (CRDT) [@cmrdts] (in other words a permissioned, DAG-structured distributed ledger, or blockchain, with partially ordered CRDT transactions).
+Community members use local-first software [@local-first] to collaborate around a partition-tolerant, permissioned, tamper-proof data repository that contains Directed Acyclic Graphs (DAG) of causally related transactions with operations on Conflict-free Replicated Data Types (CRDTs) [@cmrdts].
+In other words, it is a permissioned, DAG-structured distributed ledger, or blockchain, with partially ordered CRDT transactions.
+CRDTs require only a partial order on transactions, there's no need to determine a total order using a consensus protocol, which makes the protocol efficient and light-weight.

 The DAG encodes a partial order of transactions through causality relations, and together with a reliable, causal publish-subscribe (pub/sub) protocol for change notifications and a DAG synchronization protocol,